Its-Aman-Yadav/InstaFocus-Pro/README.md

 - Go to Extensions > Manage Extensions
 - Toggle 'Developer mode'
 - Click 'Load unpacked'
-- Select the 'source' folder in the antigram-extension project Done!
+- Select the 'source' folder in the InstaFocus-Pro project Done!